telerik/xaml-docs/controls/radgauge/getting-started/creating-linear-gauge.md

 ## Set Indicator's Position

-To make the indicator point to a certain value off the scale, you have to use the Value property of the indicator.
+To make the indicator point to a certain value on the scale, you have to use the Value property of the indicator.
 Here is an example:

 #### __[XAML] Example 3: Setting indicator's position__
 {{region xaml-radgauge-getting-started-creating-linear-gauge_4}}